Graduate School of Business Administration

 The Master of Science in Accounting provides students with a goal of becoming a Certified Public Accountant, Certified Management Accountant, or tax professional with a more targeted focus on accounting and taxation.
 The MSA program is designed for students with and undergraduate degree in Accounting or Business.

 Both the Online MBA and the Evening MBA programs require a minimum of 36 credit hours of 6000-level graduate coursework.
-Both programs also require up to four Foundation Courses.
+Both programs also require up to three Foundation Courses.

 The UCCS MSA program requires a minimum of 30 credit hours of graduate coursework contingent upon the completion of an undergraduate business degrees as well as certain prerequisite courses.

 The Goal Statement is your chance to address the Admissions Committee.
 You should explain why you want to pursue a Master's degree and what you bring to the program.
 This is also a good place to address any weaknesses in your application (i.e., low test score, lack of work experience, inconsistent undergraduate grades, etc.).
 You may also cover any professional licenses that may contribute to your application in your statement.
 The Goal Statement does not have any length requirements but is generally one to two (1-2) pages.